Overview of breastfeeding

-Breast milk provides the best food for pēpi (babies) as they grow and is the only food and drink they need for the first six months of their life.
+Human milk provides the best food for pēpi (babies) as they grow.
+It is the only food and drink they need for the first 6 months of their life.

-Even after six months, health professionals recommend that you carry on breastfeeding your pēpi (baby) while introducing other foods.
-In fact, the World Health Organisation recommends that breastfeeding continues for two years or longer.
+Even after 6 months, it is recommended that you carry on breastfeeding/chestfeeding your pēpi while introducing other foods.
+In fact, the World Health Organisation recommends that breastfeeding/chestfeeding continues for 2 years or longer.

-Colostrum, which is the first milk you produce after birth, is the perfect food for your newborn.
-You make just a small amount of it, but it contains lots of antibodies, which help to protect your pēpi from infections.
+Colostrum is the first milk you produce after birth.
+It is the perfect food for your newborn and is all your pēpi needs for the first few days.
+You only make a small amount of it.
+But it contains lots of antibodies, which help to protect your pēpi from infections.
 It also contains prebiotics, which help make sure your pēpi has healthy gut bacteria.

 Breastfeeding benefits

-Breastfeeding has many important benefits for mothers and pēpi.
+Breastfeeding/chestfeeding has many important benefits for parents and pēpi.

 - helps you bond with your pēpi